Kellie's Castle

 Kellie's Castle (sometimes also called Kellie's Folly) is a castle located in Batu Gajah, Kinta District, Perak, Malaysia.
-The unfinished, ruined mansion, was built by a Scottish planter named William Kellie-Smith.
+The unfinished, ruined mansion was built by the Scottish planter William Kellie-Smith.
 According to differing accounts, it was either a gift for his wife or a home for his son.
 Kellie's Castle is situated beside the Raya River (Sungai Raya), which is a small creek to the Kinta River.

 Background

 William Kellie-Smith (1870–1926) was born in 1870 in Kellas, Moray Firth, Scotland.
 In 1890, at the age of 20, he arrived in Malaya as a civil engineer.
 He joined Charles Alma Baker's survey firm, who had won concessions from the state government to clear 9,000 hectares of forests in Batu Gajah, Perak.
 With the substantial profits made from his business venture with Baker, Kellie-Smith bought 1,000 acres (405 ha) of jungle land in the district of Kinta and started planting rubber trees and dabbled in the tin mining industry.

-In time, he named his estate "Kinta Kellas" after his home farm "Easter Kellas".
+In time, he named his estate "Kinta Kellas" after his home farm, "Easter Kellas".
 Kellie-Smith went on to own the Kinta Kellas Tin Dredging Company as well.
-With his fortune made, he returned home to marry his Scottish sweetheart, Agnes, and brought her over to Malaya in 1903.
-They had a daughter named Helen the following year.
+With his fortune made, he returned to Scotland to marry, and he brought his wife, Agnes, to Malaya in 1903.
+They had a daughter the following year.

 History

-Construction on a mansion started in 1910 called the Kellas House, which would eventually become the castle.
-With the birth of Kellie-Smith's son in 1915, he started planning for a huge castle with Moorish, Indo-Saracenic and Roman designs.
+Construction on a mansion called Kellas House started in 1910.
+With the birth of a son in 1915, Kellie-Smith began planning for a huge castle with Moorish, Indo-Saracenic, and Roman designs.

-Kellie-Smith brought in 70 craftsmen Madras, India.
-All the bricks and marble were imported from India too.
-Included in the plan was a four-floored building with 14 rooms and an elevator (Malaya's first), it also included underground tunnels, secret rooms, a tennis court, a wine celler and hidden stairways.
-Also, the bricks and tiles made for the castle were brought from India.
+He brought in 70 craftsmen from Madras, India, and all the bricks and marble were also imported from India.
+The plan included a four-floored building with 14 rooms and an elevator (Malaya's first).
+It also showed underground tunnels, secret rooms, a tennis court, a wine cellar, and hidden stairways.